Space saving extension fitted to striking Hampshire home

 What was done?

-While the property from the outside gives the illusion of being spacious, it was a
+While the property from the outside gives the illusion of being spacious, it was a different story on the inside, so the owner decided to expand the space with a rear and side extension.

 The build was designed to incorporate the back of the lounge and the adjoining hallway, enabling a new 30 square metre room to be built.